interaction-dynamics/website/CONTRIBUTING.md

 If you add a feature or fix a bug, you need to provide a test verifying your improvement.
 You can launch tests using `yarn test`.

+## Git hooks

+Few git hooks are installed to help you to respect the coding rules.
+You can find them in the package.json in the property "simple-git-hooks".

+Every time you set up a new hook, you should run the command `npx simple-git-hooks`.

 ## Versioning

 This project use [standard-version](https://github.com/conventional-changelog/standard-version) to handle versioning